 Cyberstalking includes the use of spyware or other types of electronic monitoring.

-Cyberstalking is a Class 4 felony, punishable by up to one to four years in prison.
+Cyberstalking is a Class 4 felony, punishable by up to 1 to 3 years in prison.
 Repeat offenses are a Class 3 felony, punishable by 2 to 5 years in prison.